Foso/Jetpack-Compose-Playground/docs/ui/layout/subcomposelayout.md

    <img src ="../{{ site.images }}/ui/layout/chatafter.png"  height=100 width=200  />
 </p>

-You can use the SubcomposeLayout to get the height/width of every child composable and then you can resize the values to the one that you want.
+You can use the SubComposeLayout to get the height/width of every child composable and then you can resize the values to the one that you want.

 ```kotlin